XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/coalition.md

 >
 > <iframe width="640" height="360" src="https://www.youtube.com/embed/_s9ZY5wDLYE" frameborder="0" allowfullscreen></iframe>

-### How do I get duplicate ringleaders?

-> If you successfully captured the RL, there is a "Reset Pool" button beside the Svarog button.
-This allows you to refresh the pool back to 100 for another round of RL pulling.
-Dupe RLs are autofed to your first copy.
-Any more pulls of the same RL with full petal is an autoscrap.

 ### What does size imply in regards to PA units?

 > Stats.
 Bigger is better.
 Also subject to RNG, by impulse or svarog capture, or by kernel shop.